-- Gary Rikard, Mississippi Department of Environmental Quality - Brian Spears, U.S. Department of the Interior - Dan Van Nostrand, National Oceanic and Atmospheric Administration - Homer Wilkes, U.S. Department of Agriculture - Troy Pierce, U.S. Environmental Protection Agency
+- Gary Rikard, Mississippi Department of Environmental Quality - Brian Spears, U.S. Department of the Interior - Dan Van Nostrand, National Oceanic and Atmospheric Administration - Ron Howard, U.S. Department of Agriculture - Troy Pierce, U.S. Environmental Protection Agency

-RECENT PLANNING ACTIVITIES
+RECENT ACTIVITIES

-In the past year, we have been busy overseeing the continued engineering, design, and construction of restoration projects.
-We finalized and approved a restoration plan in July 2017 that includes three projects at a total of \$21.5 million.
+In the past year, we have been busy overseeing the continued engineering, design, construction, and monitoring of restoration projects, including the three projects approved in a July 2017 restoration plan.
+We are also beginning the planning process for our second restoration plan.